 Accepted by all banks and most hotels.
 Opt for traveller's cheques in US Dollars or Pounds Sterling to avoid additional charges.

 Generally Mon-Thurs 0800-1500, Fri 0800-1700.

-The import of local currency is unlimited but should be declared on arrival.
+The import of local currency is unlimited but amounts of over BDS$10,000 must be declared on arrival.
 The export of local currency is prohibited.
-There are no restrictions on the import of foreign currencies providing declared on arrival.
+There are no restrictions on the import of foreign currencies and monetary instruments provided amounts with the equivalent of over BDS$10,000 are declared on arrival.
 The export of foreign currency is limited to the amount declared on arrival.